ashley-perkins/litlens/README.md

 LitLens helps researchers, students, and reviewers transform PDFs into concise, structured summaries using AI.
 Built for speed and clarity, LitLens lets you:

-Upload single or multiple scientific PDFs
+- Upload one or more scientific PDFs

-Define a custom research goal (optional)
+- Define a custom research goal (optional)

-Generate clean summaries using Hugging Face LLMs
+- Generate clean summaries using Hugging Face LLMs

-Download a full Markdown report
+- Download a full Markdown report

 🚀 Live Deployment